Welcome to Queen's Psychiatry

 Queen’s Psychiatry is nationally respected as a model of high quality inter-professional, collaborative mental health care, service, teaching and research.
 We are known for our leadership role in postgraduate medical education and our many strengths provide an exceptional learning experience for our residents.
 These strengths include:

 The Department’s clinical services and resources are designed to support the residency program.
 Opportunities for close, personal interaction enable residents to benefit from clinical experiences that are both extensive and relevant.

 Our teaching faculty and residents have been recognized as the core strength of our program, having made significant contributions to the practice of psychiatry provincially, nationally and internationally.

 Residents are provided with a variety of leadership opportunities.
-Examples include the two Chief Resident positions filled each year, the junior and senior residents selected to attend the annual Coordinators of Psychiatry Education (COPE) conference, Quality improvement and Program Development committees.
+Examples include the Chief Resident positions filled each year, the junior and senior residents selected to attend the annual Coordinators of Psychiatry Education (COPE) conference, Quality improvement and Program Development committees.

 Queen’s Psychiatry is a multi-disciplinary department and faculty consists not only of psychiatrists, but psychologists, social workers, nurses, occupational therapists and others dedicated professionals.